davpinto/elmnet/README.md

 ***This is a BETA release and for now it works only for classification problems.***

 The `elmnet` function implements a tuning free regularized learner based on Extreme Learning Machines (ELMs) (Huang, Wang, and Lan 2011).
-It uses **Generalized Cross Validation** (GCV), a fast and efficient leave-one-out approach, to automatically define the best regularization parameter.
+It uses **Generalized Cross Validation** (GCV) (Golub, Heath, and Wahba 1979), a fast and efficient leave-one-out approach, to automatically define the best regularization parameter.

 So, `elmnet` is a fast and easy to use nonlinear learner.
 Moreover, it uses a **softmax** function on the output layer to predict **calibrated probabilities**.